-Operating context

-- In South Africa, economic conditions remain challenging.
-Increasing interest rates will impact consumer spending. - > Stable economic growth in the UK. - Relatively flat or modestly declining new vehicle sales in South Africa, however strong sales in the period 2008 onwards will support higher parts and service revenue into the future. - No material increase in competition in the division's vehicle retail, aftermarket parts and leisure businesses. - Strong competition in the car rental market impacted the car rental businesses' performance, together with lower volumes due to government and corporate clients rationalising expenditure.
-New entrants in adjacent sectors such as taxi operator Uber may become a material competitor to the car rental industry over time. - > The National Credit Amendment Act came into effect in March 2015.
-The impact on granting of vehicle finance for new vehicles was marginal, however customer finance approval rates at Auto Pedigree were adversely impacted. - Industrial action as a feature of the South African environment is increasing, most materially impacting the division's manufacturing operations within its leisure portfolio.
+Value drivers Operating context Personal consumption expenditure growth in South Africa and the UK Operating context In South Africa, economic conditions remain challenging.
+Increasing interest rates will impact consumer spending.
+Stable economic growth in the UK.
+Growing and ageing vehicle parc Relatively flat or modestly declining new vehicle sales in South Africa, however strong sales in the period 2008 onwards will support higher parts and service revenue into the future.
+Competitive environment No material increase in competition in the division's vehicle retail, aftermarket parts and leisure businesses.
+Strong competition in the car rental market impacted the car rental businesses' performance, together with lower volumes due to government and corporate clients rationalising expenditure.
+New entrants in adjacent sectors such as taxi operator Uber may become a material competitor to the car rental industry over time.
+Regulation pertaining to the extension of credit > The National Credit Amendment Act came into effect in March 2015.
+The impact on granting of vehicle finance for new vehicles was marginal, however customer finance approval rates at Auto Pedigree were adversely impacted.
+Labour environment Industrial action as a feature of the South African environment is increasing, most materially impacting the division's manufacturing operations within its leisure portfolio.